City Point on December 22, 2011

 Missing from Merricks Map is this lunette, which is overlooking the

 river, located just east of the line of HQ cabins.
-It probably held
+It possibly

 of the river views have not changed much in the last 150 years.